IMAGE BY - freepik (bangkok)

 1. Street Food

-Bangkok is world-renowned for its street food, and you don’t have to look far to find mouthwatering dishes.
-Head to Yaowarat Road (Chinatown) or Sukhumvit Soi 38 for a taste of authentic Thai street food like pad Thai, mango sticky rice, and tom yum soup.
-The flavors are rich, and the experience of eating at bustling street stalls is unforgettable.
+Bangkok is famous for street food, and you can find great dishes if you just take a closer look.
+Authentic Thai street food such as pad Thai, mango sticky rice, and tom yum soup can be found on Yaowarat Road (Chinatown) or Sukhumvit Soi 38.
+Flavors are rich, and the experience of eating at bustling street stalls is unforgettable.

 2. Fine Dining